-I had done many a hiking trail on mountaineering routes, some of it included technical mountain climbing.
+I had done many hiking trails on mountaineering routes, some of them included technical mountain climbing.
 I had the experience to see us to the top of the mountain.

 The novice and I set out to do the non-technical south face route (not shown on the above picture - it's around the back) on Vestal Peak, while the guys chose to do the technical mountain climbing route on Wham Ridge (The ridge on the right in this picture, at the edge of the sunlight).

-We gals set off by ourselves and I gayly joined in on the mountaineering spirit.
+We gals set off by ourselves and I happily joined in on the mountaineering spirit.
 Being in this special place of nature, high in the alpine environment is always a treasure for me.